Peronia platei

-Peronia platei is a species of slug, a marine gastropod mollusk in the family Onchidiidae, one of the families of sea slugs.
-Nine species of Peronia are recognized; the way to tell them apart is by DNA sequencing by mitochondrial and nuclear sequence or checking their internal anatomy.
-This species has hermaphroditic parts in the posterior regions of the deferent duct and straight oviduct.
-The male part is the muscular sac of the accessory penial gland in the anterior area.
-It is distributed across the entire tropical and subtropical Indo-West Pacific, from South Africa to Hawaii.
+Peronia platei is a species of marine gastropod mollusk in the family Onchidiidae, one of the families of sea slugs.
+Nine species of Peronia are recognized, which can be differentiated by both mitochondrial DNA sequencing and examining their internal anatomy.

 Classification

 Intertidal sea slugs are gastropods belonging to the subclass Heterobranchia and the family Onchiididae.
 They share many characteristics of shell-less marine mollusks, including dorsal gills that are visible when relaxed and retracted when crawling during low tide.

 Distribution and habitat

 This species has a cosmopolitan distribution across the entire tropical and subtropical Indo-West Pacific, from South Africa to Hawaii.
-It prefers the rocky intertidal area, stays hidden in crevices such as the lagoon during high tide, and only comes out during low tide.
+It prefers rocky intertidal areas, such as lagoons, staying hidden in crevices during high tide, and only emerging during low tide.

 Description

-Peronia platei has a body that isn't flattened and is grey colored with small rounded protrusions on the exterior surface.
-It has black dorsal eyes at the tip and gills present under the dorsal notum.Peronia platei has gills on its back (dorsalnotum) and has hermaphroditic parts in the posterior regions of the deferent duct and straight oviduct.
+Peronia platei has a non-flattened body and is grey in color, with small rounded protrusions on the exterior surface.
+Gills are located on its back under the dorsal notum.
+It has hermaphroditic parts in the posterior regions of the deferent duct and straight oviduct.
 The male part is the muscular sac of the accessory penial gland in the anterior area that is 5 mm long; the spine of the accessory penial gland is 0.9 mm long, narrow, elongated, straight, or slightly curved.
-The specimen has intestinal loops of type V and several dorsal papillae with eyes and rachidian and innermost lateral teeth.
+The specimen has intestinal loops of type V and several dorsal papilla with eyes and rachidian and innermost lateral teeth.
 They breathe air using their gills and die if exposed to water for too long.
-The color of the dorsal notum is dark grey, including papillae; some papillae show black dorsal eyes at their tip, and the number of papillae with dorsal eyes varies (from 7 to 10).
+The color of the dorsal notum is dark grey, including the papillae.
+Some of the papillae show black dorsal eyes at their tip, with the number varying from 7 to 10.
 Its mantle (hyponotum) is light yellow, and the foot is pale yellow to orange.
 The ocular tentacles are grey, like the head.